 Our vision is to make the Debt Office a role model in Sweden as well as internationally.

-Swedish central government payments resulted in a surplus of SEK 2.1 billion in September.
-The Debt Office’s forecast was a surplus of SEK 3.1 billion.
+Swedish central government payments resulted in a surplus of SEK 83.4 billion in February.
+The Debt Office’s forecast was a surplus of SEK 62.1 billion.
+The difference is mainly due to higher tax...